 Participant contributions invested in the Fixed Fund earn monthly interest at an annual interest rate equal to the change in the CPI-U plus 2 percent; provided, however, that the annual interest rate will not be less than the Plan's assumed rate of investment return minus 2 percent nor greater than the Plan's assumed rate of investment return minus 0.5 percent.
-The interest rate during calendar year 2018 and 2017 was 4.75 percent and 5 percent, respectively.
+The interest rate during calendar years 2020 and 2019 was 4.75.
 Participant contributions to the Variable Fund are invested in an S&P 500 Index Fund.
 As a part of the Plan, federal income tax is deferred on interest and investment earnings in the Fixed and Variable Funds until the participant's funds are distributed upon retirement or termination of employment.